 Diabetes got in the way.
 Continue reading

 As a person with Type 1 diabetes, I’ve been frustrated in years past with the lack of advancement for the treatment of this disease.
-It wasn’t until about five years ago that I decided to stop complaining and seek action.
-I asked myself the question – why aren’t things chaining and what can I do to help?
-I did a bit of research and with the help of my regular physician, I signed up to participate in diabetes related trials.
+It wasn’t until about five years ago that I decided to stop complaining and take action.
+I asked myself the question – why aren’t things changing and what can I do to help?
+I did a bit of research and with the help of my regular physician, I was added to a list of diabetes related trials.
 I had no idea what I was in for, but knew it was something I had to do.
 Continue reading

 We’re SO excited to participate in our first World Diabetes Day.
 With so much DOC love, wonderful causes and organizations, we created a short video to show our support.
 We hope you enjoy this impromptu video – Diabetes Daily Grind style.
 Cheers to the highs and lows everyone.